Tech-at-DU/ACS-3310-Writing-JavaScript-Libraries/lectures/lecture-continuous-integration.md

 GitHub Actions is GitHub’s CI/CD platform that allows you to automate workflows directly in your GitHub repositories.
 You define workflows using YAML files, and these workflows can automate a wide range of tasks, like running tests or building your code, triggered by events such as pushes, pull requests, or on a schedule.

 ## CI Workflow Example using GitHub Actions
+Crete a folder named: `.github/workflows`.
+Add a new file: `ci.yml`.

 Below is the `ci.yml` file we created, which automates the CI process for an npm package using TypeScript, Rollup, and Jest.

 ```yaml